 She lives with her husband and their two children in northeast Portland, where her children attend Portland Public Schools.
-When not auditing, Jennifer can be found playing cards with her family, hiking in the metro area, binge-watching The Good Place, or trying out new Instant Pot recipes.

 Mark Ulanowicz, principal auditor, is a Certified Internal Auditor and has master's degrees in public policy and in business administration.
 He had 11 years experience as a performance auditor with the U.S. Government Accountability Office before joining our office in 2001.
 Mark became an auditor because of the variety of work available to do within the profession.
 He has done audits ranging from international development programs in Nepal, Thailand, and Indonesia to parking contracts at Multnomah County.

-Nicole Dewees, principal auditor, has a master's degree in business administration, is a Certified Internal Auditor, and earned a Data Analytics Certificate.
+Nicole Dewees, audit director, has a master's degree in business administration, is a Certified Internal Auditor, and earned a Data Analytics Certificate.
 Her background includes performance management and strategic planning.
 Nicole co-authored two Knighton Award-winning audits and has twice won Tableau's Viz of the Day.
 She joined our office in 2011.
 She has a passion for making the world a better place and believes that audits are a powerful tool for improving government and the services that help people in our community.

-Marc Rose, principal auditor, joined the Multnomah County Auditor's Office as a staff auditor in 2012, and is the lead on the team that investigates reports to the County’s fraud, waste, and abuse of position hotline.
+Marc Rose, hotline director, joined the Multnomah County Auditor's Office as a staff auditor in 2012, and is the lead on the team that investigates reports to the County’s fraud, waste, and abuse of position hotline.
 Prior to joining the Auditor’s Office, Marc worked for eight years as an animal control officer.
 His investigative experience includes forensic accounting work with regard to employee fraud, criminal investigations of animal cruelty, and covert investigations of animal abuse.
 Marc’s training experience from the Association of Certified Fraud Examiners includes professional interviewing, conducting internal investigations, and controlling asset misappropriation, among others.
 Marc was a panelist on the topic of fraud hotlines on three occasions over 2018-2019, and a presenter on ethics to the Institute of Management Accountants in 2019.
 Marc has a master's degree in business administration and is a certified fraud examiner.
 He has co-authored a Knighton Award-winning audit.
 Marc unknowingly followed a persistent career theme on his way to becoming an auditor: we can empower when we offer transparency and accountability.
 When away from the office, Marc enjoys fending off dinosaur skateboarder status, and being deep in falling snow.